drameyjoshi/dsa/README.md

 # dsa
-Data structures and algorithms in C and Python.
+Data structures and algorithms in C, Python and Java.

 I want to refresh what I learnt about data structures and algorithms several years ago.
 I thought that the best way to do that would be write basic data